alan-platform/alan-platform.github.io/pages/tutorials/model tutorial.md

 	)
 )
 ```
-Each container within the collection `Orders` is equated with the parameter defined in the *command*, much like this:
+Each container within the collection `Orders` is equated with the parameter defined in the command, much like this:
 ```
 'container in collection' = @ .'parameter of command'
 ```
 This means the values inserted in the form are copied to a node that is being created within the collection `Orders`.
 The symbol ***@*** is used to tell the compiler a given path is within the command definition.
 Otherwise the compiler will consider these paths as within `root`.
 As an experiment to show you how the compiler responds without this symbol, remove the @ in this line: `'Order' = @ .'Provide an order number'` and build the model.
 The compiler will throw an error telling you it can't find `Provide an order numer` in `root` and will show what it does find in `root`.

 Additionally, we see two new key words: ***switch*** and ***walk***.
-Let's discuss *switch*:
+Let's discuss switch:
 ```
 'Order type' = switch @ .'Where is the meal consumed?' (
 	|'Outside of restaurant' => create 'Takeaway' ( )
 	|'At the restaurant' => create 'In-house' ( ...	)
 )
 ```
 Since we don't know which selection the user is going to make we need a way to link al possible states of the input (parameter) stategroup with all possible states of the output stategroup.
-The statement *switch* expresses that we want to switch between possible states of `Order type`, depending on the state of the stategroup `Where is the meal consumed?`.
+The statement switch expresses that we want to switch between possible states of `Order type`, depending on the state of the stategroup `Where is the meal consumed?`.
 You can read it like this:
 'If the state of `Where is the meal consumed?` is `Outside of restaurant`, then 'do this': create the state `Takeaway` for stategroup `Order type`.
 If the state of `Where is the meal consumed?` is `At the restaurant`, then 'do this': create the state `In-house` with a node that contains a value for `Table` for stategroup `Order type`.'

-Let's look at *walk*:
+Let's look at walk:
 ```
 'Order lines' = walk @ .'Order lines' (
 	create ( ... )
 )
 ```
-The statement *walk*, followed by the node type path, expresses that we want to 'walk along' all entries in the collection `Order lines`.
+The statement walk, followed by the node type path, expresses that we want to 'walk along' all entries in the collection `Order lines`.
 The statements between the parentheses are evaluated for each of the entries in the collection.
 In this case for each entry in the parameter `Order lines` a node is created in the collection `Order lines` according to the supplied structure and values.

-Finally, *command*s can also be used to transmit data from one app to another through an interface.
+Finally, commands can also be used to transmit data from one app to another through an interface.
 More on this in the tutorial 'Interfaces'.

 >Before we continu with the next topic it is good to know that *reference-set* and *command* are also considered possible *attributes* for a container.
 The previously mentioned types *text*, *number*, *file*, *collection*, *stategroup* and *group* are more specifically *property attributes*, in short ***properties***, of the container.
 This in contrast to the *attributes* *reference-set* and *command*.

 ## 12 Derivations: numbers
 Whenever you want to derive a value from other values, we use derivations.
 Derivations can be recognized in the model by the symbol **=**.
-This means we've already seen some derivations in the previous topic on *command*s.
+This means we've already seen some derivations in the previous topic on commands.
-We've seen for example a state of a stategroup being derived from the state of another stategroup by using = and the statement *switch*.
-Such a ***state derivation*** can also be used  outside of a *command* attribute, more generally in a model.
+We've seen for example a state of a stategroup being derived from the state of another stategroup by using = and the statement switch.
+Such a ***state derivation*** can also be used  outside of a command attribute, more generally in a model.
 More on this in the topic *Derivations: conditional expressions*.

 Here we focus on number derivations.
 Let's make the also previously mentioned example (in the topic *References*) of calculating a subtotal per order line.
 Add these lines below `Amount` to your model:
 ```